centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 # Introduction

-The SOAP API is built to integrate with ERP systems and communicates via XML.
+Centra is built to integrate with ERP systems.
+To facilitate this, Centra offers an API especially designed for the purpose, Centra's SOAP API.
+The API offers many conveniece functions to make it as easy as possible to integrate an ERP system.
+The API uses an XML protocal, the main standard in the ERP world.

+[notice-box=info] This guide assumes product data is coming from an ERP system.
+If there is a Product Information Mangamement (PIM) system implemented, the product data can be fed from that system instead. [/notice-box]

+[notice-box=info] Centra can run in stand-alone mode without any ERP integaration.
+An alternative to an ERP integation is to use manual file exports and imports. [/notice-box]

+[notice-box=info] This guide can be followed to integrate an accounting/bookkeping system instead of an ERP system.
+In that case, skip the steps that are not applicable to the simpler system. [/notice-box]

 ## SOAP API introduction

-This link contains all operations and XML structures of the API, made from the WSDL definition: [https://docs.centra.com/soap/index.php](https://docs.centra.com/soap/index.php)
+All operations and XML structures of the API are documented as an WSDL definition: [https://docs.centra.com/soap/index.php](https://docs.centra.com/soap/index.php)

 ### ID Conversion Table

+For convenience, the SOAP API enables interactions based on IDs in the ERP system, meaning the ERP system only has to be aware of its own IDs and not of Centra's IDs.

 IDs and the ID conversion table is a fundamental part of this API.